pwaller/pyprof2calltree/README.txt

     -o OUTFILE, --outfile=OUTFILE
                           Save calltree stats to <outfile>
     -i INFILE, --infile=INFILE
-                          Read python stats from <infile>
+                          Read Python stats from <infile>
     -r SCRIPT, --run-script=SCRIPT
-                          Name of the python script to run to collect profiling data
+                          Name of the Python script to run to collect profiling data
     -k, --kcachegrind     Run the kcachegrind tool on the converted data